-In June 2017, the Company was granted a reservation on an Exploration License for the Kiviniemi Scandium Property in central Finland from the Finnish regulatory body governing mineral exploration and mining in Finland.
-This reservation grants a first position right to apply for an exploration license on the property (protected through calendar 2018).
-The Company filed the exploration application in January 2018, for review and anticipated grant by mid-2018.
-As of December 31, 2017, no funds have been capitalized for this property
+In August 2018, the Company was granted an Exploration License for the Kiviniemi Scandium Property in central Finland from the Finnish regulatory body governing mineral exploration and mining in Finland.
+As of September 30, 2018, no funds have been capitalized for this property.
+During fiscal 2018, a reclamation bond of \$11,444 (€10,000) was placed.